San Bernardino County Transportation Authority: Metrolink San Bernardino Line Double Track Project (Lilac to Rancho)

 The SBCTA is in the process of double-tracking Metrolink's San Bernardino Line from CP Lilac to Rialto station to increase capacity and frequency within San Bernardino County.

 Transit services

 Bus

 The SBCTA provides transit funding for all the bus transit agencies in San Bernardino County.
 It is also responsible for the oversight of Omnitrans, Victor Valley Transit Authority (VVTA), Needles Area Transit (NAT), Mountain Transit, and Basin Transit.

+Fare Subsidy

+In 2023, SBCTA expanded its Free Fares for School K-12 program to all transit agencies in order to boost transit use with San Bernardino County Youth.

 Passenger rail

 Metrolink

 San Bernardino County is served by and partially funds three of Metrolink's lines.
 This includes the San Bernardino Line, which has the highest ridership of the entire system, the Inland Empire–Orange County Line, which terminates at the San Bernardino Santa Fe Depot and San Bernardino–Downtown stations, and the Riverside Line, which serves Ontario–East station.

 Arrow

 Arrow, formerly the Redlands Passenger Rail Project (RPRP or RPR), is a commuter rail line which runs from the San Bernardino Transit Center in Downtown San Bernardino in the west to the University of Redlands in Redlands in the east.
 Simulated service testing commenced on September 12, 2022.
 Service commenced on October 24, 2022.

+In 2019, SBCTA ordered Zero emissions multiple unit from Stadler for the Arrow line.
+The trainset is expected to be in operation by 2024.